mistermicheels/learning-notes/mindset/Work-life-balance.md

         -   Avoid opening your work laptop at home
     -   When working for home
         -   Have a clear schedule regarding what is work time and what is personal time
-        -   Make the distinction between work time and personal time as clear as possible (use a separate desk for working, don't use your work machine for personal stuff, ...)
+        -   Make the distinction between work time and personal time as clear as possible (use a separate desk for working, don't use your work machine for personal stuff, wear dedicated work clothes, ...)
     -   Avoid having any work-related communication coming into your phone
 -   When you're working, work.
 When you're not working, don't work
     -   Goes both ways: it also helps to avoid doing personal stuff during designated work time, otherwise the lines get blurry and you could even guilt-trip yourself into working in your personal time in order to compensate
     -   Especially when working from home, it can sometimes be nice to be able to combine work and private stuff as the need arises.
 However, you risk constantly being in a gray zone where you are always “kind of working but also kind of not working”.
 It's often better to plan blocks of time for work and blocks of time for private stuff and to keep those blocks as clearly separated as possible.

+### Detaching from work in the evening

+-   Move from your working space to somewhere else
+-   Put your work machine, work notes, ... where you don't see them
+-   Take off your work clothes
+-   Get some exercise or just go for a short walk
+-   Pursue some non-work-related interests (see below)

 ## Pursue other interests